 "Not only that, these diets are lower in bad cholesterol and are helpful in controlling blood-sugar levels.

-exercise and not smoking, help to keep hearts and arteries healthy and
+"All these benefits, together with other factors such as regular exercise and not smoking, help to keep hearts and arteries healthy and reduce the risk of heart disease."